gnud/multi-env-docker-compose-sample/README.md

             - ./data/backend3/config:/config
 ```

-We can create a data directory for each service an mount/bind few things.

 **Note**:

 - Each platform environment will not to be committed to GIT.

 - The platform environments will be created on the dev machine or production.

-- Their can be infinite number of environments on one machine/node as long as the port are different in each .env file
+- There can be an infinite number of environments on one machine/node as long as the ports are different in each .env file.

+- Having a data directory which can be mounted/binded to particular location inside the target service.

 ## Environment keys: